sfei/sfb_dfm/README.md

 run_launcher_part3.sh stitches together the DWAQ input files, which are split across the multidomains used to parallelize the code

 run_launcher_part4.sh makes a correction to the DWAQ input files, needed becasue the discharges from the point sources are missing (this error is corrected in newer versions of DFM)

+Finally, to create the aggregated grid hydro input for DWAQ, you can run aggregate_hydro.sh

 See Allie's notes about setting up the delft_env anaconda environment here: